-A Mr. O'Leary, a Capuchin Friar, wrote a reply to these propositions, and endeavoured to explain away the obnoxious decree of the Council of Constance.
-The propositions, however, remained unanswered, and the decree of the Council could not be got over.
-The Rev. Mr. Skelton, an eminently pious and learned Minister of the Church of Ireland, celebrated for several useful publications, especially a remarkable one, published during the Rebellion in Scotland, entitled "The Hopes of the Chevalier," returned Mr. Wesley his thanks, for his letters in answer to Mr. O'Leary.
-He used to speak much of them; and the gentleman who delivered his thanks to Mr. Wesley, (with whom I then was in Dublin,) observed, "Sir, Mr. Skelton declared to me, that your propositions were a wall of adamant; and that Mr. O'Leary's arguments were as boiled peas shot against it."
+A Mr. O'Leary, a Capuchin friar, wrote a reply to these propositions, and endeavoured to explain away the obnoxious decree of the council of Constance.
+The propositions, however, remained unanswered, and the decree of the council could not be got over.
+The Rev. Mr. Skelton, an eminently pious and learned minister of the Church of Ireland, celebrated for several useful publications, especially a remarkable one, published during the rebellion in Scotland, entitled "The Hopes of the Chevalier," returned Mr. Wesley his thanks for his letters in answer to Mr. O'Leary.
+He used to speak much of them: and the gentleman who delivered his thanks to Mr. Wesley, (with whom I then was in Dublin,) observed, "Sir, Mr. Skelton declared to me that your propositions were a wall of adamant; and that Mr. O'Leary's arguments were as boiled peas shot against it."

-\By the decree of this Council John Husse and Jerome of Prague were burned alive, notwithstanding the safe-conduct, to and from the Council, granted to each of them by the Emperor.
+\By the decree of this council John Husse and Jerome of Prague were burned alive, notwithstanding the safeconduct, to and from the council, granted to each of them by the emperor.

 He meant, that they ought not to give them political power.
-No man abhorred persecution on account of religion more than Mr Wesley.
-Soon after this, he published his admirable tract, entitled, POPERY CALMLY CONSIDERED.
+No man abhorred persecution on account of religion more than Mr. Wesley.
+Soon after this he published his admirable tract entitled POPERY CALMLY CONSIDERED.

-This mighty fabric of Popery is evidently nodding to its fall.
-It has continued so long, partly by the support of political power, but chiefly because so many truly-devoted souls have been found within its pale.
-It may truly be called the Christianity of the World.
-But the Bible has gone forth, as it never did before, and the Faith 'that overcometh the world' keeps pace with it.
-In a little time, none will be found to submit to the antichristian yoke, but those who reject the world of God.
-Those who receive the truth will come forth, saying to the would-be Universal Bishof, as the Greek Church said long ago, in departing, "Thy greatness we know, thy covetousness we cannot satisfy, thy intolerable insolence we can no longer endure:-Live to thyself!"
+This mighty fabric of popery is evidently nodding to its fall.
+It has continued so long, partly by the support of political power, but chiefly because so many truly devoted souls have been found within its pale.
+It may truly be called the Christianity of the WORLD.
+But the Bible has gone forth as it never did before, and the FAITH 'that overcometh the world' keeps pace with it.
+In a little time none will be found to submit to the antichristian voke but those who reject the word of God.
+'Those who receive the truth will come forth, saving to the would-be UNIVERSAL BISHOP as the Greek Church said long ago, in departing, "Thy greatness we know, thy covetousness we cannot satisfy, thy intolerable insolence we can no longer endure :- LIVE TO THY-SELF!"
 It will then 'suddenly be destroyed, and that without remedy.'

-In the course of this year, 1780, some persons in America, attached to the doctrines and to the ritual of the Church of England, wrote to Mr. Wesley, requesting that he would get a young man ordained for them, by one of the Bishops in this country.
+In the course of this year, 1780, some persons in America, attached to the doctrines and to the ritual of the Church of England, wrote to Mr. Wesley, requesting that he would get a young man ordained for them by one of the bishops in this country.
 They did not apply to "the Society for propagating Christian Knowledge in Foreign Parts," because they did not want pecuniary assistance from that fund.
-Mr. Wesley wrote to Dr. Lowth, Bishop of London, begging the favour, that he would ordain a pious young man for them.
-The Bishop refused; and August 10, Mr. Wesley sent him the following letter:
+Mr. Wesley wrote to Dr. Lowth, bishop of London, begging the favour that he would ordain a pious young man for them.
+The bishop refused: and August 10, Mr. Wesley sent him the following letter: